Pulse based Variational Quantum Optimal Control for hybrid quantum computing: Rydberg Physics

 with $z = (z^{\text{coup}}, z^{\text{det}}, z^{\text{ent}})\in \calZ$, $L=2m + m(m-1)$.
 Here, the coupling control $H_{c}^{\text{coup}}$ and detuning control $H_{c}^{\text{det}}$ take the form of Eq.~\eqref{eq:controlhamiltonian} with

 respectively.
 Notice that the coupling Hamiltonian $H_c^{\text{coup}}$, already allows for full control on the Bloch sphere of each individual qubit.
-This is why this term is also referred to as rotational control.
-The entanglement control is given by
+This is why this term is also referred to as \textit{rotational control}.
+The entanglement control for respectively Van der Waals interactions and Dipole-Dipole interaction is given by

 An entanglement control could for instance be realized by tuneable Rydberg dressing \cite{rydberg1}.
-In many cases, the entanglement controls will be taken equal for all interactions, such that all $z_{lk}$ are equal for every combination of $l$ and $k$.
+In many cases, the entanglement controls will be taken equal for all pairwise interactions, such that all $z_{lk}$ are equal for every combination of $l$ and $k$.